 Not-So Major League Bocce Rules

-All games played Wednesday through Thursday at 6-9pm
+All games played on Thursday night from 6-9pm

 All games played at The Yard at South Bowl (SOUTH BOWL on Google Maps)